 LTC

 In contrast, LTC is thoroughly old-school but does that make it bad?
 Leaving aside Charlie Lee’s dumping of his LiteCoin bags a few years ago, you have to hand it to LTC, it’s stuck around forever.
-The network fees vary but are currently around 0.02 LTC equating to about $4.50.
+Litecoin is faster and cheaper in 2025 than it used to be, but still lacks the features and developer activity of newer chains.

 This is a lot in cryptocurrency terms, representing about 0.45% for a $1000 transfer.
 You can expect to wait for 30 minutes for confirmation, which makes it slow.
 It just looks old-fashioned compared to the newer technologies.